 - The City of St. Louis Park will consider issuing private activity revenue bonds for eligible projects.
 Contact Tim Simon, Chief Financial Officer, at email@example.com or 952.924.2683

 - St. Louis Park promotes the use of alternative fuel vehicles.
-Visit Environment & Sustainability to learn more.
+Visit the environment and sustainability page to learn more.

 - The City of St. Louis Park does not treat any areas for mosquitos or other insects.
 Services to monitor and control nuisance insect populations in the metropolitan area, including St. Louis Park, are provided by the Metropolitan Mosquito Control District.
 For more information, visit mmcd.org.

-The emerald ash borer (EAB) has officially arrived in Minnesota.
-To help slow the spread of EAB, the Minnesota Department of Agriculture (MDA) has placed a quarantine on disposal of ash tree debris outside of Hennepin and at least 13 other Minnesota counties.
+The emerald ash borer (EAB) has been found in several Minnesota cities.
+To help slow the spread of EAB, the Minnesota Department of Agriculture (MDA) has placed a quarantine on disposal of ash tree debris outside of Hennepin County and other Minnesota counties.
 This includes ash logs and lumber, ash tree waste, ash chips and mulch and ALL hardwood firewood.

-Advanced Disposal, your residential yard waste hauler, will collect ash tree debris and will compost it in compliance with the quarantine.
+The city’s residential yard waste hauler will collect ash tree debris and will compost it in compliance with the quarantine.
 Your yard waste will continue to be collected on your scheduled collection day.

 - There are insects, plants and animals that are native to St. Louis Park and those that are not.
 As an example, for non-native insects, some have ample opportunity to travel to our area on lumber trucks, while some are accidentally brought over from Asia on a shipment of goods.
 This import of non-native or invasive insects disrupts the natural ecological cycle.
 For some species, there is no natural check and balance and the invasive species flourishes at the expense of native species.
 This pattern continues in the form of aquatic species (Zebra mussels), terrestrial plants (Buckthorn) or animals (Opossum).
 For more information about invasive species in Minnesota, visit the Minnesota Invasive Species Advisory Council or the Minnesota Department of Natural Resources.